Hunt Ball and Silent Auction

 Anniversaries

-Anniversaries and the awarding of lapel pins are celebrated for those members who have been riding with Wentworth Hunt for 10 years, 20 years, 30 years, 40 years, and more!
+Anniversaries and the awarding of lapel pins are celebrated for those members who have been riding with Wentworth Hunt for 10 years, 20 years, 30 years, 40 years (as has the inimitable Diane Kane in 2022!!), and more!

 Trophies